netxms/netxms-doc/admin/appendix.rst

    * - EnableActions
      - Enable (yes) or disable (no) action execution by agent.
      - yes
+   * - EnableArbitraryCommandExecution
+     - Enables server to run any shell command on the agent without specifying it as action in agent's config file.
+     - no
    * - EnabledCiphers
      - Controls what ciphers agent can use for connection encryption.
 A value for this parameter is a cipher code.
 To enable more than one cipher, the codes should be summed up.